 A food sensitivity is a slower and less severe reaction to foods.
 Symptoms can be vague and range from classic gas and bloating to behavior and mood changes.
 It can zap your energy.
 Food sensitivities may be due to many reasons.
 Your immune system may be producing something called IgG towards the food or you may lack the enzymes to digest it.
 Symptoms can appear hours or even days after eating the food which makes them difficult to identify.

 There are many ways to look for food sensitivities.
 The most common method is an elimination diet.
-There are many elimination diets available and in general, they are often very hard to follow.
-They take patience and time.
+The draw back is that this takes time and patience.
 If you do this method then I recommend keeping it simple to a max of 4 foods at a time.
-This method is a good start for those wanting to see if they have some of the most common food sensitivities.
 I generally get patients to first eliminate dairy, wheat, soy, corn and citrus foods for 10 days and see how they feel.
 If symptoms resolve then great, we are on the right path!
 After 10 days, they can reintroduce the food one at a time for 3 days per food.
 If symptoms reoccur after eating the food then this is likely a food sensitivity.
-Go ahead and try this at home.
-But don't forget, once you have identified your food sensitivities, you can move on to supporting your gut health.

 Many people are surprised to hear that food sensitivities are always changing.
 Some are fixed but most change over time.
 So when a food sensitivity is suspected, as long as it's not an IgE allergy, then you should be able to eat the food again after a break from it or after improving your gut health.
 If you find you are reacting to a healthy food, like broccoli, we can usually get you eating it again!